Buckeyes meet Gamecocks at noon Saturday

 Dave Dickerson, former head coach at Tulane, joined the Ohio State men’s basketball staff as an assistant coach April 19, 2010.
 He was elevated to associate head coach on Thad Matta’s staff in the summer of 2011.

-In five seasons on the Ohio State sidelines, Dickerson has been a part of 143 victories, two Big Ten regular-season titles, three Big Ten tournament title game appearances, three NCAA Tournament runs to the “Sweet 16,” an “Elite Eight” run in 2013 and the 2012 Final Four.
-The Buckeyes have participated in NCAA Tournament play in all five years with Dickerson on the Ohio State sidelines.
+In seven seasons on the Ohio State sidelines, Dickerson has been a part of 181 victories, two Big Ten regular-season titles, three Big Ten Tournament title game appearances, three NCAA Tournament runs to the “Sweet 16,” an “Elite Eight” run in 2013 and the 2012 Final Four.
+The Buckeyes have participated in NCAA Tournament play in five of seven years with Dickerson on the Ohio State sidelines.

 During his five years as head coach at Tulane, Dickerson compiled a 68-84 record, 31-47 in Conference USA, after inheriting a Green Wave basketball program that had registered just one winning season during the five years prior to his arrival.
 He guided the Wave to back-to-back winning seasons in 2006-07 and 2007-08, a feat not accomplished in the 11 previous years, and to start his tenure, led the squad to four-consecutive opening-round wins in the Conference USA Tournament.